-This was the first installation of Mark Bradford’s work at the Nasher Museum since the 2007 exhibition Street Level: Mark Bradford, William Cordova, and Robin Rhode.
+This was the second installation of Mark Bradford’s work at the Nasher Museum; his work was first presented at the Nasher Museum’s 2007 exhibition Street Level: Mark Bradford, William Cordova, and Robin Rhode.

 Special thanks to Blake Byrne, Suzanne and Howard Feldman, Hunter Gray, Bryan Lipinski and Sikkema Jenkins & Co., who helped make this installation of Mark Bradford’s work possible.